base-cms/base-cms/packages/marko-web-icons/README.md

 Optional input/attributes:
 - `tag`: changes the wrapping HTML element.
 Default `<span>`
 - `blockName`: changes the wrapping BEM block class.
-Default `icon`
+Default `marko-web-icon`
 - `modifiers`: additional BEM modifiers (as an array) to apply the icon wrapper.
 Default `[]`
 - `class`: an additional class name string to apply to the icon wrapper.
 Default `undefined `